docelic/amber-introduction/README.md

 # Crystal by default compiles using 8 threads (tune if needed with --threads NUM)
 crystal build --no-debug --release --verbose -t -s -p -o bin/<app_name> src/<app_name>.cr
 ```

-Please note that Granite currently has problems in edge cases.
-For example, if you create a new model but do not specify any fields for it, then until you add at least one field, Amber won't start due to a compile error ([#112](https://github.com/amberframework/granite-orm/issues/112)).

 Amber by default uses a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.